Close Embrace Social Dance — Lesson for Beginners

 Embrace

-Men and women embrace by connecting at the torso, with light pressure between torsos and with the woman slightly to the right side of the man so she can look over his shoulder.
+Men and women embrace by connecting at the torso, with light pressure between torsos (apilado, which is Spanish for "piled up" in the sense of torsos piled up and thus leaning against one another) and with the woman slightly to the right side of the man so she can look over his shoulder.
 There should be slight pressure between the sides of the man's and woman's heads.

-Torso to torso embrace is very intimate, perhaps too intimate for many people from non-Latin cultures.
+Torso to torso embrace with apilado is very intimate, perhaps too intimate for many people from non-Latin cultures, except when embracing an existing intimate relationship partner.
 If so, as noted previously, all dancing here is by mutual consent.
 If you would not feel comfortable in close embrace with a particular person, do not invite that person to dance or accept their invitation.
 It is a violation of etiquette at our dance parties to make an invitation or accept an invitation and not be willing to use close embrace.
 If your partner commits such a violation of etiquette, feel free to terminate the dance immediately by saying "thank you" and walking away.
 If you do not want to closely embrace anyone, including same sex partners during lesson practice, feel free to sit and watch.
 To repeat, all dancing here is by mutual consent.

 If the woman is much shorter than the man, there are two solutions.
 Either the man can use his natural or artificial pot belly to connect with woman, or the woman can turn her head to her right and rest her head against the man's chest.
 Many women find resting their head against the man's chest to be too intimate, so we encourage men who don't have a natural pot belly to learn to create an artificial pot belly.
 This is done by inhaling some air and then pushing out with the stomach muscles.

 After connecting torsos, we connect arms.
-For basic shadow step walking, pressure between man and woman should be primarily through the torso, and arms should be relaxed but yet firmly locked into position.
-For non-shadow steps, arms do transmit some pressure, though lead itself is still via torso.
+For basic/parallel walking system, pressure between man and woman should be primarily through the torso, and arms should be relaxed but yet firmly locked into position.
+For non-basic/crossed walking system, arms do transmit some pressure, though lead itself is still via torso.

 Some common errors in embrace:

-Close embrace with square-shape and light apilado, combined with basic shadow walking steps, while stepping on beat, is the foundation of close embrace dancing.
-Skill at walking in close embrace, together with understanding dance floor navigation and dance etiquette, is all that is really needed to dance at our dance parties.
+Skill at basic/parallel system walking in close embrace, together with an understanding of dance floor navigation and dance etiquette, is all that is needed to dance at our dance parties.

 Dance floor navigation